 Cider Alive in SE London

 London hasn’t been a great place for cider in recent decades, but more recently a rise interest in Cider has seen many pubs retailing real cider rather than the fizzy stuff made from concentrate.

-Cider making itself is alive and well in our Branch area with an award winner produced in Eltham and also an allotment based operation in Honor Oak Park, both sourcing apples from local back gardens that would otherwise go to waste.
-These ciders are usually to be found at our Branch beer festival.
+Cider making itself is alive and well in our Branch area with an award winner produced in Eltham and also an allotment based operation in Honor Oak Park, One Tree Hill cider with a public open day for pressing apples.
+They both source apples from local back gardens that would otherwise go to waste.
+These ciders are usually to be found at our Branch beer and cider festival in May.